Women's rights in Myanmar: Violence against women

-Ethnic Women’s Rights
+Ethnic women’s rights

-There is great diversity among the 135 government-recognized ethnic groups in Myanmar, and therefore generalizations may not be applicable to every group.
+There is great diversity among the 135 government-recognized ethnic groups in Myanmar, and therefore generalizations may not apply to every group.
 However, there is a consistent trend of abuses suffered by the majority of ethnic women.
 There are few opportunities for paid labor in rural areas, especially with the common occurrence of displacement that causes people to constantly be moving.
-As a result, women farmers must meet the needs of their families’ in addition to the demands of the Burmese army for rations, taxes, and labor.
+As a result, women farmers must meet the needs of their families in addition to the demands of the Burmese army for rations, taxes, and labor.

 This burden of farmwork and housework causes a severe toll on the health of these women.
 Moreover, the lack of access to healthcare, widespread malnutrition, and endemic diseases have resulted in high maternal mortality rates in the rural areas, causing an estimated 580 deaths per 100,000 women.
-In rural area most women do not have access to contraception or other means to control their fertility, resulting in the majority of ethnic women giving birth ten or more times, although often only half of their children live to adulthood.
+In rural areas, most women do not have access to contraception or other means to control their fertility, resulting in the majority of ethnic women giving birth ten or more times, although often only half of their children live to adulthood.

 A 1998 International Labour Organization (ILO) Commission of Inquiry reported that forced labor is most commonly seen in ethnic minority areas.
-In these areas forced labor is used a means of enforcing the army’s control over local populations.
-Women are usually the first in the family to engage in unpaid labor in an attempt to allow male family members to seek wage generating employment.
-Widows however, are especially vulnerable to forced labor as they are usually unable to pay fees that would exempt them from forced labor.
+In these areas, forced labor is used as a means of enforcing the army’s control over local populations.
+Women are usually the first in the family to engage in unpaid labor in an attempt to allow male family members to seek wage-generating employment.
+Widows, however, are especially vulnerable to forced labor as they are usually unable to pay fees that would exempt them from forced labor.